Results 1 to 15 of 15

 18-08-2013, 08:33 AM #7

 With stuff like HDMI and Netflix, I really wonder why people even bother with TVs anymore.
 Consoles been trying to go for the "mediabox" approach for a while now so things are finally moving in that direction it seems.
-Interesting to see what Apple entering that market will do.You’re one of five suspects of a sabotage onboard a 1920s Slavic Airship.
-Find the culprit or confess your crime in an open-ended, detective adventure game - Karaski: What Goes Up...
+Interesting to see what Apple entering that market will do.Comrade, Listen!
+The Glorious Commonwealth's first Airship has been compromised!
+Who is the saboteur?
+Who can be saved?
+Uncover what the passengers are hiding and write the grisly conclusion of its final hours in an open-ended, player-driven adventure.
+Dziekujemy! -- Karaski: What Goes Up...

 18-08-2013, 11:37 AM #8"He has anointed me to bring good news to the poor.
 He has sent me to proclaim release to